-Preference will be given to those who have not received a Wilson History Grant previously, but recipients of grants from previous years are still eligible.
+Some preference will be given to those who have not received a Wilson History Grant previously, but recipients of grants from previous years are certainly eligible.

 If offered and upon accepting a grant by the History Department, the student will complete and submit a final application for the program in a timely fashion.

 During or upon completion of the program, each grantee is expected to:

 - Keep a blog or other form of daily journal that is substantive and includes meaningful reflections upon the topics, experiences and activities of each day.

 - Give a formal presentation based upon the experience to the larger MBA community.

 The Wilson Grant will cover all or part of the cost of tuition, room and board for the program.
 It will be reimbursed to families by the school.
 Students and families should be aware that they may incur additional costs beyond basic program costs which will not be covered.

 PLEASE NOTE, this is not an exclusive list, and we are open to students finding other programs.
 Those must, however be pre-approved.
 Many colleges and universities and other institutions offer quality summer programs.
 If a student finds such a program and wishes to apply for a Wilson Grant for it, however, he should consult with his history teacher and get prior approval from Dr. Bailey.
 To do so, the student should gather sufficient information about the program and share it with his current history teacher and Dr. Bailey.

 *Georgetown University Academies, for rising sophomores through rising seniors in topics such as Law, Politics, International Relations, and National Security.
-These one week academies are offered between early June and late July.
+These one week academies are typically offered between early June and late July.
 See this link for the specific dates of each particular Institute.
+Many MBA students have participated in these academies in past summers.